1. Open Access

 5.4 Conflict of Interest

-In order to maintain transparency in publication, we encourage all—authors, editors, reviewers and other persons/parties involved in the publication process, to avoid any form of conflicts of interest.
-Our publication policies and guidelines are regularly revised to address the issues.
+In order to maintain transparency in publication, we encourage all authors, editors, reviewers, and other persons/parties involved in the publication process to avoid any form of conflicts of interest.
+Our publication policies and guidelines are regularly revised to address these issues.

 5.4.1 Authors

-Authors with our journals and magazines need to be careful of any kind of conflict of interest—be it financial, promotional or honorary.
-The corresponding author is responsible for sending us the Conflict of Interests document agreed to and signed by other authors.
+Authors with our journals need to be careful of any kind of conflict of interest—be it financial, promotional or honorary.
+The corresponding author is responsible for sending us the Conflict of Interests document, which has been agreed to and signed by other authors.

 5.4.2 Editors and reviewers

-Editors and reviewers of our journals and magazines are encouraged to avoid any form of potential conflict of interest while performing their duties in concerned capacities in order to maintain the integrity of our publication ethics and raise the standard of the journal.
-They are requested to follow the guidelines sent to them in the form of email communication.
+Editors and reviewers of our journals are encouraged to avoid any form of potential conflict of interest while performing their duties in concerned capacities in order to maintain the integrity of our publication ethics and raise the standard of the journal.
+They are requested to follow the guidelines sent to them via email communication.
 All forms of internal conflict of interest are handled by the Chief Editor, who maintains privacy and takes appropriate measures.

-The professional independence of the editorial board members is strictly maintained by the publisher.
+The publisher strictly maintains the professional independence of the editorial board members.
 The board enjoys full autonomy in performing its scholarly duties.
 The publisher does not interfere with anything regarding this.